ryanntannn/dicerealm/docs/android-best-practice.md

 - Handles User interaction of the UI Screen to update views based on logic provided by State Holders

 ###### State Holders (View Modals, etc)
+- Interacts with the Activity & Repository
 - Keep it generic with attributes & methods (only what user needs to see and use)
 - Promotes reusability
-- Interacts with the Activity & Repository
 - Lifecycle aware and is tied to whichever Activity its scoped in

 ###### Repository
+- Able to use multiple data sources
 - Where the main underlying business logic resides
 - 1 class per type of data (e.g. MovieRepo, ComicRepo)
-- Is able to use multiple data sources

 ###### Data Sources
+- Only accessible by repo
 - 1 class per source of data (e.g. File, Network)
-- Only accessible by repo

 -----
 ##### General Best Practices